 4. Fainting Goat Island Inn – Nichols, NY

 Not only is the Fainting Goat Island Inn one of the most haunted hotels in New York, but it just might be one of the most haunted hotels in America.

 In fact, it was recently announced that the Fainting Goat Island Inn would be featured on the show Paranormal Hotel.
 Crazy, right?

 But, timeout.
 What actually makes it so haunted?
 Well, oddly enough, there doesn’t seem to be a specific reason for the hauntings.
 Yup, no mysterious or brutal murders in this inn’s past.

-Instead, It sits on a piece of land that was once an open-air market.
-An area that was later converted into a local railway Inn once a local railway line was built int he area, to accommodate weary travelers.
+Instead, It sits on a picturesque piece of land that was once an open-air market.
+An area that was later converted into a local railway Inn once a local railway line was built in the area, to accommodate weary travelers.

 So yeah, the hauntings here definitely seem more than a little strange since the closest thing this building has to a dark past are rumors that the inn was connected to the Underground Railroad.
-Although the owners, Marnie Streit and William (Bill) Gamble, believe this is highly unlikely.
+Although the owner, Marnie Streit, believes this is highly unlikely.